 It's up to you how you want to pay for these expenses.
-In many cases, companies opt to issue official company credit cards that allow employees to pay for everything upfront at the cost to the company.
+In many cases, companies opt to issue official corporate credit cards that allow employees to pay for everything up front at the cost to the company.

 Other companies might prefer to have their employees pay for business travel expenses out of pocket.
 Then, an expense report will be submitted, and the employee will be repaid via their next paycheck.